WeiqiangYu0528/cs488/A0/README.md

     $ ./A0
     ```

-I successfully completed this assignment on a Mac M1, and tested the code in the lab machine ....
+I've accomplished this assignment on a Mac M1 and verified the code's functionality on the lab machine gl02.

 ---